fabiangreffrath/woof/README.md

 ## Linux, and Windows with MSYS2

 On Linux, you will need to install the SDL2, SDL2_mixer and SDL2_net libraries.
-Usually your distribution has these libraries in its repositories, and if your distribution has "dev" versions of those libraries, those are the ones you'll need.
+Usually your distribution should have the corresponding packages in its repositories, and if your distribution has "dev" versions of those libraries, those are the ones you'll need.

 Once installed, compilation should be as simple as:

 ```
  cd woof
  mkdir build; cd build
- cmake -DCMAKE_BUILD_TYPE=Debug ..
+ cmake ..
  make
 ```

-If you want a release build, use `Release` for the build type instead of `Debug`.
-Also, if you happen to have [Ninja](https://ninja-build.org/) installed, you may wanto to add `-G Ninja` to the `cmake` invocation for faster build times.

 After successful compilation the resulting binary can be found in the `Source/` directory.